Visiting Clerkship Program

 - Be a full-time third or fourth year MD or DO student in good standing at an accredited US or Canadian medical schools

 - Have completed your core clerkships in medicine, surgery, pediatrics, and obstetrics prior to the start of your rotation

 - Have completed USMLE Step 1 prior to the start of your rotation

 The VCP application process is as follows:

-- Apply to your preferred clerkships using following the HMS Registrar’s VSLO application instructions.
+- Apply to your preferred clerkships through the HMS Registrar’s VSLO application instructions.

 - Secure a letter of recommendation from a faculty member within the specialty in which you will apply for a clerkship.
-You will need to submit your recommendation letter writer’s information in the VCP application.
-Share the VCP Recommendation Guidance with your recommendation writer well in advance of the deadline.
+Share the VCP Recommendation Guidance with your writer well in advance of the deadline.

 Spots within the VCP are limited and some applicants may be placed in a clerkship by the HMS registrar but not accepted into the VCP.
 In those cases, the applicant may still participate in their placed clerkship, but will not receive programmatic or financial support from the VCP.